 Try not to involve them in any conflicts

 The worst thing you can do when it comes to a divorce is to involve them in any of the conflicts you’re currently having.
 That’s not going to keep the peace and it’s something that your children may resent you for as they get older and learn to understand what they went through.

 Remember, children are very impressionable and they have a great memory at a young age, which means they’ll likely remember a lot of what happened in their childhood that you’ve forgotten about.

-Try to be wary of when you’re dealing with the divorce, whether that’s scheduling appointments to conducting any paperwork within the home while they’re around.
+Try to be wary of when you’re dealing with the divorce, whether that’s scheduling appointments with your lawyer (you can discover family law firms in Mayfair or your local area to decide upon the best legal professionals to support you through the proceedings) to conducting any paperwork within the home while they’re around.
 You want to keep them apart from the conflict and to ensure they’re living life as normally as possible.

 Be respectful of your spouse when speaking to your children about them

 When it comes to your spouse, be respectful of them.
 Regardless of the situation and what’s happened, most couples who break up can be respectful of their other half.
 If you’re talking about them in front of your children, it should be positive.
 Save any of the nasty comments for when they’re out of sight and not within the area where they can hear.

 Again, anything that you would say about their parent, is going to leave a lasting impression.
 It’s also something that can end up being communicated to that parent and often enough it’s said by the child in an innocent manner.

 Remind them that it’s not their fault and they’re loved